tunaingot/SMFPlayer-Desktop-Support-Page/README.en.md

 The following features and limitations apply:

 1. Files other than SMF files are also acceptable.
-2. Please include only one SMF file in the ZIP file.
+2. If there are multiple MIDI files within a ZIP file, only the first file found will be played.
+3. If a ZIP file contains a text file, the "Show Document" option in the context menu becomes available and displays the document's contents in a separate window.

+### Changes to File Handling Due to In-App Purchases
+Up to version 4.0.0, files were copied within the application's restricted area.
+By making an in-app purchase, users can use MIDI files within the specified folder.
+When you specify cloud storage, you can use the same MIDI files across multiple Macs and share the song titles you've entered.

 ## Usage
 When you download this application and use it for the first time, add the MIDI file you want to use to this application.

+If you make an in-app purchase, select the folder containing the MIDI files.。

 After that, you can play them back or create a playlist of your favorites.

+### When using without in-app purchases
-### Import MIDI files into the application
+#### Import MIDI files into the application
 Drag and drop MIDI files into the application.

 When you drag and drop a folder, it will be added to the application while preserving its folder hierarchy.